VarshaDas/System-Design-Notes/Load Balancer.md

 ![image](https://github.com/user-attachments/assets/cf553f53-dfac-447e-bf0b-dce5bd7053ca)

-### Hardware Load Balancers:
+1. **Hardware Load Balancers:**

-- **Dedicated Devices:** Physical devices specifically designed for load balancing tasks.
+   - These are physical devices dedicated to load balancing tasks.
-- **High Performance:** Often used in large enterprise environments due to their robust performance and features.

-### Software Load Balancers:
+   - They offer high performance and reliability but can be expensive and less flexible compared to software solutions.
+   - Examples: F5 Networks, Citrix ADC (formerly NetScaler).

+2. **Software Load Balancers:**
-- **Flexible Solutions:** Software-based solutions that can be installed on standard servers or virtual machines.
+   - These are software applications installed on standard servers to perform load balancing.
-- **Cost-Effective:** Typically more cost-effective than hardware load balancers and suitable for a wide range of use cases.
+   - They are more flexible and cost-effective than hardware load balancers.

-### Cloud-Based Load Balancers:
+   - Examples: HAProxy, NGINX, Apache Traffic Server.

+3. **Virtual Load Balancers:**
+   - These are software-based load balancers that run on virtual machines or in the cloud.
+   - They offer the flexibility of software load balancers with the added benefits of virtualization, such as easier scaling and management.
+   - Examples: VMware NSX, Citrix ADC VPX.

+4. **Cloud Load Balancers:**
+   - These are managed load balancing services provided by cloud providers.
+   - They offer high scalability, ease of use, and integration with other cloud services.
-- **Managed Services:** Provided by cloud service providers (e.g., AWS Elastic Load Balancing, Azure Load Balancer).
+   - Examples: AWS Elastic Load Balancing (ELB), Google Cloud Load Balancing, Azure Load Balancer.

-- **Scalable:** Easily scalable and integrated with other cloud services.
+5. **Global Server Load Balancers (GSLB):**
+   - These distribute traffic across multiple geographic locations or data centers.
+   - They help improve performance and availability by directing users to the nearest or best-performing data center.
+   - Examples: Akamai, Cloudflare, AWS Global Accelerator.

+6. **Layer 4 Load Balancers (Transport Layer):**
+   - These operate at the transport layer (Layer 4) of the OSI model, balancing traffic based on IP addresses and TCP/UDP ports.
+   - They are efficient and fast but provide less granular control over traffic.
+   - Examples: AWS Network Load Balancer (NLB), F5 BIG-IP LTM.

+7. **Layer 7 Load Balancers (Application Layer):**
+   - These operate at the application layer (Layer 7) of the OSI model, balancing traffic based on application-level data such as HTTP headers, cookies, and URLs.
+   - They offer more advanced features like SSL termination, content switching, and web application firewall (WAF) integration.
+   - Examples: AWS Application Load Balancer (ALB), NGINX, HAProxy.

 ## Common Load Balancing Algorithms: